Code-Institute-Submissions/Sienna-Website/README.md

 ## User stories
 ### Visitor goals
-1. As a visitor, I want my first impressions to be positive.
+1. As a visitor, I want to immediately be impressed when opening the site.
-2. As a visitor, I want to easily understand the role of the site and what services may be porvided.
+2. As a visitor, I want to easily understand the role of the site and what services may be provided.
 3. As a visitor, I want to learn about Sienna's background and services.
 4. As a visitor, I want to easily view her previous work.
 5. As a visitor, I want to be able to easily message her through the site.
-6. As a visitor, I want to be able to receive her contact details and be able to enter mine.
 ### Owner goals
 1. As the owner, I want the site to be easy to navigate.
 2. As the owner, I want the site to clearly promote me and my photography work.